gofynd/fdk-client-kotlin/documentation/platform/CATALOG.md

 [GetCollectionListingResponse](#GetCollectionListingResponse)

-A successful response contains the list of collection in an application.
-See the example below or refer to `GetCollectionListingResponse` for details.
+List of collections.
+See example below or refer `GetCollectionListingResponse` for details